Stephen Jones, Warden

 Margaret Lloyd, Assistant Head Academic

 After completing a degree in Mathematics at Imperial College, Margaret returned to her native north east to work for ICI as a control engineer.
 But she missed London too much and soon swapped chemicals for finance.
 She worked on a wide variety of large IT and business change projects in between having four children, before eventually realising a long held but much deferred ambition to teach.
 She completed her PGCE at Oxford University in 2004 and worked in the maintained sector before joining St Edward’s in 2008.
 Margaret led the Mathematics Department for five years, where she successfully supported teachers in developing different ways of working in the classroom.
 Outside education, Margaret enjoys most aspects of contemporary culture and reads the London Review of Books.
-Her youngest child is in the Sixth Form at St Edward’s.
+Her youngest child attended St Edward’s.

 Nick Coram-Wright, Assistant Head Co-Curricular and Contingent Commander of the CCF